Steam Frame: Software

-The Frame will run a version of Valve's Arch Linux-based SteamOS, supporting both VR and non-VR games from Steam.
-It will include various compatibility layers for OS and processor support, including Proton for Microsoft Windows games, FEX-Emu for emulating x86 software on ARM, and an Android Open Source Project (AOSP)-based runtime environment with sideloading support—which will allow VR apps developed for Android-based headsets such as Meta Quest to be readily published for Frame.
-Similarly to Steam Deck, the Steam storefront will mark games tested for compatibility with the headset as being "Steam Frame Certified".
+The Steam Frame runs a version of Valve's Arch Linux-based operating system SteamOS, supporting both VR and non-VR games from Steam.
+It includes various compatibility layers for OS and processor support, including Proton for Windows games, FEX, based on the FEX-Emu project, for emulating x86 software on ARM, and Lepton, a fork of Waydroid as an Android Open Source Project (AOSP)-based runtime environment with sideloading support.
+Lepton is intended primarily for games targeting standalone headsets such as Meta Quest, and the Steam store will also add support for publishing APK files.
+Similarly to the Steam Deck, Steam will classify games tested for compatibility with the headset as being "Great on Frame".

 VR software can also be wirelessly streamed to the Frame from a gaming PC using Steam Link, with Valve emphasizing this functionality by promoting the device as a "streaming-first" headset.
-Streaming will leverage an encoding technique Valve refers to as "foveated streaming", a variation of foveated rendering where eye tracking data is used to selectively increase the bitrate of the stream based on where the user is looking.
-Unlike foveated rendering, this technique is applied at the encoder level and does not require any further implementation by game developers.
+Streaming leverages an encoding technique Valve refers to as "foveated streaming", a variation of foveated rendering where eye tracking data is used to selectively increase the bitrate of the stream based on where the user is looking.
+Unlike foveated rendering, this technique is applied at the encoder level and does not require the game developer to support it.

-The second-generation Steam Machine will offer integration with Frame, including the ability to wake the device over the network to launch a game for streaming.